jorgepedraza88/snapretro/README.md

    From the dashboard, you can manage your database and other Supabase functionalities.
 For more details, visit the [Supabase Documentation](https://supabase.com/docs).

-## Cloning FreeRetros and Setting Up the Next.js Project
+## Cloning SnapRetro and Setting Up the Next.js Project

 1. **Clone this Repository**

-   Clone the FreeRetros repository to your local machine.
+   Clone the SnapRetro repository to your local machine.

    **Important:**
    When installing dependencies, you need to add the following due some issues with shadcn and React 19